Wilko01/home-assistant.io/source/_integrations/daikin.markdown

 - The integration for BRP072Cxx and SKYFi based units need API-key / password respectively.
 The API-key/password can be found on a sticker under the front cover.
 The other models are auto detected and the API-key and password field must be left empty.

+- The Daikin Stylish FTXA25A2V1BW and the FTXA35B2V1BE can be installed by just adding the integration and add the IP address of the AC inside unit.
+If there are multiple inside units, just add another integration with the IP address.
 </div>

 {% include integrations/config_flow.md %}